ausgerechnet/spheroscope/library/guidelines-v2.md

 - SF have issues with EU but *see it as better* for NI to remain
   + one-sided preference without explicit marking of desire
   + here: because they might not actually want to remain, despite seeing this as the rationally best decision
-- democracy should be protected
-  + the 'wanter' is implicit in a non-elliptical sentence (→ #4)
 - he *voted* remain
   + might be interpreted as him *wanting* remain to be made true, but we do not consider such actions a sufficiently clear expression of desire
   + the desire can only be inferred from an action
 - it would be nice if ..
-  + not clear enough for desire
+  + not clear enough for desire, and no entity
-- ... the figures were REMAIN 45% ...
-  + figures do not desire anything
 - you want to talk misleading?
   + rhetorical questions and idiomatic expressions
 - he's got Brexit as his next agenda item
-  + this implies what he's going to do and doesn't say anything about whether he desires it
+  + having plans doesn't necessarily mean that the person desires the outcome
 - Johnson's *reason* to remain, her *case* for leave
   + the desire can only be inferred from an expression of conscious decision or reasoning
 - you seem to like that